Repayments on a £450,000 Mortgage

 Below are some examples to give you an idea of what your payments could be for a mortgage this size, and to illustrate how different factors – namely the interest rate and term – can change the monthly cost.

-For the purpose of the table above we are assuming the interest rate stays the same for the entire length of the mortgage.
+For the purpose of these tables, we assume the interest rate stays the same for the entire length of the mortgage.
 Interest rates can change if you decide to remortgage on to a different rate or move from a fixed or variable-rate deal to the lender’s standard variable rate (SVR).

 Here are some of the key criteria that could have an impact – both directly and indirectly – on your mortgage repayments: